- June 2, 2020

 About

-Skelattack is a single player platformer game.
+Skelattack is a single player hack and slash game with a comedy theme.
 It was developed by Ukuza, Inc. and was released on June 2, 2020.
 It received mostly positive reviews from both critics and players.

 - Charming art style and humorous dialogue that adds personality to the characters and story.